bxparks/rpn83p/docs/USER_GUIDE_COMPLEX.md

     - ![ROOT > MODE > ComplexDisplayModes](images/menu-root-mode-complexdisplaymodes.png)

-When a complex number is on the stack, the `RECT`, `PRAD`, and `PDEG` menu buttons will display number in different forms, and the status line indicator changes accordingly:
+When a complex number is on the stack, the `RECT`, `PRAD`, and `PDEG` menu buttons will display the number in different forms, and the status line indicator will change accordingly:

 | **Keys**  | **Display** |
 | --------- | --------------------- |